hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ### Interfaces

 You can specify which network interfaces that Hazelcast should use.
-Servers mostly have more than one network interface so you may want to list the valid IPs.
+Servers mostly have more than one network interface, so you may want to list the valid IPs.
 Range characters ('\*' and '-') can be used for simplicity.
-So 10.3.10.\*, for instance, refers to IPs between 10.3.10.0 and 10.3.10.255.
+For instance, 10.3.10.\* refers to IPs between 10.3.10.0 and 10.3.10.255.
 Interface 10.3.10.4-18 refers to IPs between 10.3.10.4 and 10.3.10.18 (4 and 18 included).
-If network interface configuration is enabled (disabled by default) and if Hazelcast cannot find an matching interface, then it will print a message on console and will not start on that node.
+If network interface configuration is enabled (it is disabled by default) and if Hazelcast cannot find an matching interface, then it will print a message on the console and will not start on that node.

 The following are example configurations.